tanishkaguptaxc36/Google_playstore_Analytics_project/README.md

     -   **Visibility**: Only visible between 3 PM - 5 PM IST.

 -   **Task 2: Global Installs by Category (Choropleth)**
     -   **Description**: A choropleth map showing global install distribution for the top 5 categories (excluding those starting with A, C, G, S).
 Countries with over 1M installs are highlighted.
+Country data is added to met this limitation.
     -   **Visibility**: Only visible between 6 PM - 8 PM IST.

 -   **Task 3: Avg Installs vs Avg Revenue (Dual-Axis)**